STANDARD TERMS OF BUSINESS – FEBRUARY 2019

 24 Internal disputes within a client

 24.1 If we become aware of a dispute between the parties who own the business, or who are in some way involved in its ownership and management, it should be noted that our client is the business (unless we have agreed otherwise) and we would not provide information or services to one party without the express knowledge and permission of all parties.
-Unless otherwise agreed by all parties, we will continue to supply information to the registered office/normal place of business for the attention of the directors/proprietors.
-If conflicting advice, information or instructions are received from different directors/principals in the business, we will refer the matter back to the board of directors/the partnership and take no further action until the board/partnership has agreed the action to be taken.
+Unless otherwise agreed by all parties, we will continue to supply information to the registered office/normal place of business for the attention of the directors/partners/trustees.
+If conflicting advice, information or instructions are received from different directors/partners/trustees in the business, we will refer the matter back to the board of directors/the partnership and take no further action until the board/partnership has agreed the action to be taken.
 In certain cases we reserve the right to cease acting for the business/client entirely.

 25.1 If we resign or are asked to resign, we will normally issue a disengagement letter to ensure that our respective responsibilities are clear.